maxd/graphql-dsl/README.md

 ### Types

-Types for operation variables and fragments may be defined in several ways in GraphQL DSL.
+Types for operation variables and fragments may be declared in several ways in GraphQL DSL.

 #### Named Types